 Here is what the dreams were about.
 In some pretty obvious ways, and some veiled, the situations represented traditions my mother established when we were a family of six: Mom, Dad, my three brothers and me.
 While “tradition” infused all aspects of our family’s life, from sports superstitions to station wagon vacations, the most vivid to me are still the holidays.

 Thanksgiving at our house in Virginia was exactly the same every year.
 My grandmother lived next door, and my brothers rolled her wheelchair down the tiny hill that connected our yards to bring her to dinner.
 La-La wore fur in the cold mountain air and brought with her a green cut glass bowl of homemade cranberry sauce.
 She also made pineapple fritters, a treat reserved for Thanksgiving and Christmas.
-Mom roasted the turkey, always in a brown-n-bag (70s) which meant it could not be stuffed—a choice about which my father expressed disdain year after year after year.
-Still, he was the carver, and I can see him as clearly as if it were yesterday “testing” bite after juicy bite in that formica-countered, wood stain-cabineted kitchen while my mother instructed my oldest brother, Sutton, on the finer points of making giblet gravy. (“Stir like hell!”)
+Mom roasted the turkey, always in a brown-n-bag (70s) which meant it could not be stuffed—a choice over which my father expressed disdain year after year after year.
+Still, he was the carver, and I can see him as clearly as if it were yesterday “testing” bite after juicy bite in our formica-countered kitchen while my mother instructed my oldest brother, Sutton, on the finer points of making giblet gravy. (“Stir like hell!”)
 When we were seated, and Mom complained once again about not making the dining room big enough when they built the house in 1965, my brother Randy would ask of the table:

-In my family today—the one in which I am the mother—we have no such traditions.
+IN MY FAMILY TODAY—the one in which I am the mother—we have no such traditions.
 Instead, Thanksgiving is a surprise every year.
 In the early days I made my way back to my mother’s house, first as a single girl, then married, then divorced with a small child in tow.
 Then the small child learned to dance and Thanksgiving week was filled with an endless schedule of Nutcracker performances that kept us bridled to South Carolina.

 I married again, bringing another branch to our beautiful, complicated family tree, and our celebrations diversified once more.
 I especially loved the years Tim’s mother, Dorothy, joined us for Thanksgiving.
 I can still see her in the kitchen, making the Monetti family’s traditional creamed onions—a novelty to me.
 One year, just after a break with the ballet company, we found ourselves with no Thanksgiving plans at all.
 Along with our dear friends, the Coles, we hopped a plane for New York City and the Macy’s parade.
 I ate pumpkin ravioli for Thanksgiving dinner; it was divine.

-And so, you see, my daughter has grown up rather traditionless.
+AND SO, you see, my daughter has grown up rather traditionless.
 Instead, her life has been filled with a cornucopia (forgive me) of holiday celebrations.
 And I ask myself why it is that I now regret this?
 Why has this thought invaded my dreams?
 I think it is that space that we find ourselves in, we Mothers Squeezed Between The Generations.
 Guilt lurks on either end.
 I regret that I haven’t established the traditions of my childhood in my own home, for my daughter; I feel guilty not abandoning all for the mere opportunity to be with my parents—a remarkable blessing in itself.

-And so tomorrow will come, and Eliza will head out the door toward her Ellis family.
+As it is tomorrow will come, and Eliza will head out the door toward her Ellis family.
 I’ll pull the big turkey from the fridge, overstuff it with dressing, and load it on my Williams Sonoma roasting pan.
 Then while I watch my husband carve the big bird, sneaking bites every chance he gets—I will smile and stir the giblet gravy.

 I will remember, Mom, to stir like hell.